influitive/patternity/README.md

 Publishing releases:

-- create release branch from develop branch
+- create release branch from `development` branch
 - use `npm version` to bump version number by semver
 - merge release into master
 - `npm publish` on master (npm will tag the commit with your version no.)